 If the barrel shows some copper or is taking a little longer to clean after the first two shots, shoot a group of 3 rounds and clean.
 Then a group of 5 and clean.

 After you shoot the 3rd group and 5th group, watch how long it takes to clean.
-Also notice your group sizes.
+Also, notice your group sizes.
 If the group sizes are good and the cleaning is getting easier or is staying the same, then shoot 4 – 5 round groups.

 If fouling appears to be heavy and taking a while to clean, notice your group sizes.
 If group sizes are good and not going sour, you don’t have a fouling problem.
-Some barrels will clean easier than others.
+Some barrels will clean more easily than others.
 Some barrels may take a little longer to break in.
 Remember the throat.
 Fouling can start all the way from here.
-We have noticed sometimes that even up to approximately 100 rounds, a barrel can show signs of a lot of copper, but it still shoots really well and then for no apparent reason, you will notice little to no copper and it will clean really easy.
+We have noticed sometimes that even up to approximately 100 rounds, a barrel can show signs of a lot of copper, but it still shoots really well, and then for no apparent reason, you will notice little to no copper and it will clean really easy.

-This is meant as guide lines only.
+This is meant as guidelines only.
 There is no hard and fast rule for breaking in a barrel.

 Always use a good quality, 1 piece cleaning rod (such as Dewey, Boretech, etc…).
-If you use a brush, we recommend one caliber smaller or an old worn out one.
+If you use a brush, we recommend one caliber smaller or an old worn-out one.
 Roll a patch around the brush.
 Always push the brush, Breech to Muzzle.
 Remove the brush before pulling your rod back through!
 NEVER pull the brush back over the crown.
 More damage to a good barrel is done from cleaning than actual shooting.
 The first to suffer is the crown.
 The crown is the last thing the bullet touches when it leaves the gun.
 Any damage here affects accuracy no matter what.

 - Good 1 piece quality cleaning rod.

 - Nice cotton patches